 In 2021, following the revision to the Renesas Supplier Code of Conduct, we distributed a simplified version of the self-assessment questionnaire (SAQ) to all suppliers.
 We received responses from 878 companies, and no critical risks were identified from the responses we received.

-*Total number of audits conducted by Renesas or a third party (including online audits)
+*Total audits by Renesas or third parties (including online audits)

 Examples of Improvement Guidance for Matters Pointed Out During the Audit

 |Free choice of employment||There is no policy stating that employees are not forced to work.